rbjones/StarDust/README.md

 ## [HoloTruth](https://rbjones.github.io/HoLoTruth) [repo](https://github.com/rbjones/HoLoTruth)

-DA-Hol is concerned with what Hume referred to as "relations between ideas", but which I will more often describe as _a priori_, (broadly)_logical_, or _analytic_ propositions, i.e. the kinds of truth which can be demonstrated to very high levels of confidence in formal deductive systems such as HOL.
+HoloTruth is concerned with what Hume referred to as "relations between ideas", but which I will more often describe as _a priori_, (broadly)_logical_, or _analytic_ propositions, i.e. the kinds of truth which can be demonstrated to very high levels of confidence in formal deductive systems such as HOL.

 The second prong of this fork is: